Hv1000/Score-based-particle-methods-for-Landau-equation/README.md

 A(v) = \frac{1}{16}  (|v|^2 I_2 - v \otimes v)
 $$

-The code is based on PyTorch 2.0.
+The code is mainly based on PyTorch 2.0.